ScaledMarkets/dabl/README.md

 ## Why We Did Not Use Maven or Gradle To Build the Project

-Building this project entails more than compilation and packaging in a JAR: we need to run a compiler generation tool.
+We do - our makefiles call maven.
+However, maven does not do everything we need to do - e.g., we need to run a compiler generation tool.
 In addition, the test suite is not a unit test suite, but instead is a behavioral test suite, which does not fit well with `maven`'s phases, because for behavioral tests, one has to deploy before one tests.
 The Java-centric nature of `maven` is also an issue, because this project requires some native (platform-specific) code.